 Sadly, it’s only available in Western and English speaking countries.

 The internet age isn’t always a good thing but we think that one great thing about it is the ability to listen to the best artists in the world, wherever you are, for free.

-These free music apps are all excellent, the kind of service that you couldn’t have imagined you would have access to 20 years ago or, at least, not for free.
+These free music apps are all excellent.
+These are the kind of services that you couldn’t have imagined you would have access to 20 years ago or, at least, not for free.

-So, why not install one today and get your groove on?
+So, install one today and get your groove on!
 You’ve got nothing to pay and nothing to lose.